-Our legal advice clinics provide free initial, one-off advice by lawyers who volunteer their time with us.
+Our One-off Advice Programme provides free initial, one-off legal advice by lawyers who volunteer their time with us.

 Volunteer legal advisers help people in our community – including those on low incomes who aren’t eligible for legal aid – to understand their rights and know what steps they can take next.

-We run up to 16 advice clinics each week.
-These are currently by phone and involve more than 50 pro bono volunteers a week giving advice.
-Last year they advised over 3,000 people on issues including housing, rent deposits, family, employment, immigration and small claims.
+We run up to 16 advice appointments each week.
+These are by phone and involve more than 400 volunteer lawyers a year giving legal advice.
+Last year they advised around 3,000 people on issues including housing, rent deposits, family, employment, immigration and small claims.

-If you need advice, please get in touch using our contact form, and we might be able to offer free initial advice through our volunteer lawyers. *No eligibility required – we are here for everyone!
+If you need advice, please get in touch using our contact form, and we might be able to offer free initial advice through our volunteer lawyers. *This service is open to all!

 At a glance